 Make the filling:

-Combine the ricotta (see recipe below and watch my instagram video) with the eggs and sugar.
+Combine the ricotta (see recipe below) with the eggs and sugar.
 Add the zest, chocolate and liqueur.
 Pour the filling into the prepared tart shell.
 Top with sliced peaches.
 Bake for about 50-55 minutes or until the ricotta filling is set and caramelized.

 Allow the tart to cool in the pan for about 30 minutes, then remove from pan and cool completely before refrigerating.
 Serve cool or at room temperature.